camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 Change all package names in the import statements from `org.activiti.*` to `org.camunda.bpm.*`.
 This can be achieved by doing an "Organizing Imports" in your IDE.

-Some class names has also changed, make sure to adjust them as well.
+Some class names have also changed, make sure to adjust them as well.
 A [complete list of class names changed](https://docs.camunda.org/manual/7.5/update/activiti/#which-activiti-class-names-have-changed) is provided.

 Make sure you adjust package and class names in configuration files (e.g., Spring XML) too.

 # Verify your BPMN XML models

 In Activiti we often see process models without layout information (so called "DI" for diagram interchange).
 The models cannot be graphically displayed in Camunda.
-You might want to auto-layout them, see the link provided below.
+You might want to display them via auto-layout, see the link provided below.

 Some elements in the BPMN XML file might cause parsing exceptions in Camunda (you will see `ENGINE-09005 Could not parse BPMN process` somewhere in the logs), the most prominent example is: